 The faculty also lead respected university centers such as the Institute for Research in the Social Sciences, the Clayman Institute for Gender Research, and the Stanford Center on Poverty and Inequality.

-The minor in global studies is available to any undergraduate student who desires an intensive program of study dedicated to one of several global regions.
-They will benefit from the comparative, interdisciplinary view of international affairs that characterizes Stanford Global Studies.
-Areas of specialization include, but are not limited to, Europe and South Asia, as well as Iranian studies and Islamic studies.
+SGS offers a minor in global studies, which is available to any undergraduate student who desires an intensive program of study dedicated to one of several global regions.
+Students enrolled in the minor can specialize in African studies, European studies, Iranian studies, Islamic studies, Latin American studies, or South Asian studies.
 Students are encouraged to undertake training in languages appropriate to their interests and to complement their coursework through one of many opportunities offered by the Bing Overseas Studies Program.

 Stanford’s top-ranked Department of Statistics gives students a foundation in the role of probabilistic and statistical ideas and methods in science, medicine, technology, and the humanities.
 Faculty provide instruction in the theory and application of commonly used techniques in the field, while offering training through innovative programs.
 The department administers a mathematical and computational science major for undergraduates, a data science track through its master’s program, and a doctoral training program in biostatistics for personalized medicine.